Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Discussion

-The comparison suggests that our Mixed model could be improved if planets have lower initial envelope metallicities: the slope of the volatile-rich planet mass-radius relation would steepen and the $M_{\rm vol, min}$ would increase towards a generally better match with observations.
-The solution is however not to dissolve large quantities of water in the magma ocean and metallic core as this water will be later outgassed and remain on too low-mass planets in disagreement with observations.
-Instead, it is more likely that less water or more H/He should be accreted during formation.
-The latter option is unlikely as the formation model already includes optimistic estimates on the envelope cooling efficiency (via reduced assumed opacities, \citealp{Mordasini2014}).
+The comparison suggests that our Mixed model could be improved if planets have lower initial envelope metallicities: the slope $m_{\rm vol,\,M-R}$ would steepen and the $M_{\rm vol, min}$ would increase towards a generally better match with observations.
+This is partially the case for the highest masses in the Sequestration model (see Sect. \ref{sec:results_seq}).
+Other possible options are that less water or more H/He should be accreted during formation.
+Within the standard assumptions on planet formation, the latter option is unlikely as the formation model already includes optimistic estimates on the envelope cooling efficiency (via reduced assumed opacities, \citealp{Mordasini2014}) which should not lie lower and thus cannot increase the H/He content at fixed mass.
+However, it is possible to accrete also more H/He at fixed mass if part of the metals reside in the envelope (fully consistent with the Mixed model, see \citealp{Venturini2016} and the discussion in Sect. \ref{sec:formation_mixing}).

 Potential mechanisms for a reduction of water accretion could be radioactive heating and subsequent loss of water from planetesimals \citep{Lichtenberg2019} or recycling of water back to the ambient gas \citep{Moldenhauer2022,Wang2023}.
 However, with a reduction of the atmospheric metallicity the radius valley location would shift to even larger radii \citep{Mordasini2020} in disagreement with Kepler data (see Sects. \ref{sec:st_mass_dependency} and \ref{sec:radius_valley_sol}).
 Thus, the process which reduces the water content might require a planet mass-dependency which does not affect low-mass planets but more higher mass ones, such as expected for recycling \citep{Wang2023}.